neosmart/RunInBash/README.md

 Introduction
 ------------

 `RunInBash` is a simple tool designed to make running Linux applications easier and faster under WSL. `RunInBash` simply runs whatever you type after it under a bash shell and pipes the output back to the parent command line.
-No need to worry about nested quotes, escaping arguments, or anything else.
+No need to worry about nested quotes, escaping arguments, or anything else!
+[Read more about `$` and `RunInBash` in the official release notes on our blog](https://neosmart.net/blog/2017/meet-your-new-best-friend-for-wsl/).

 ## Installation

 Just copy `RunInBash.exe` to your PATH.
 For best results, we recommend renaming it `$.exe`, allowing you to run any Linux command by simply prefixing it with `$`, e.g. `$ ifconfig` or `$ git status`.

+An automated installer will be arriving in a future update shortly.

 Screenshots & Examples